-Honey and Berry Festival is held in Tavush region of Armenia.
+Honey and Berry Festival is held in Tavush region of Armenia, in Shabshadin.

 Like most of the traditional festivals mentioned above, this Armenian festival as well involves local community representatives who are actively involved in organizing and its implementation.
 The visitors are allowed to endlessly enjoy Tavush’s Shamshadin/Berd town honey and berries, and national dishes made from honey and those berries.